 For example, steroid medications are commonly used to reduce skin inflammation.
 However, they only mask the symptoms.
 They don’t address the underlying problem.
 So as soon as you stop taking them, your symptoms will return.
 Plus, steroids are not safe to take long term.
 Potential side effects of topical steroid medications include:

 - Perioral dermatitis (a rash that occurs around the mouth)

 - Purpura (a.k.a. blood spots)

 - High blood sugar and type 2 diabetes

 - Water retention and swelling

 Can gluten cause skin problems?
 There’s no denying the connection between gluten and many skin conditions.
 This means you can’t ignore your diet when it comes to the health of your skin.
 Even if your dermatologist tells you otherwise.

 I have helped hundreds of clients heal their skin by eliminating gluten from their diet.
 Yet, I know it’s not a cure-all for everyone.
 However, given the serious side effects of prescription medications that also have a dismal track record, what do you have to lose?

-So if you’re suffering from a chronic skin condition, I strongly encourage working with an experienced doctor.
+So if you’re suffering from a chronic skin condition and are trying to determine if gluten is causing a gluten allergy on your skin, I strongly encourage working with an experienced doctor.
 He or she can help determine whether or not gluten is an underlying factor in your case as well as formulate a plan to eliminate it from your diet as needed.

 And even if gluten isn’t directly causing your skin condition, it may be that an excess of carbs is.
 So if that’s the case, working with a nutrition professional may be beneficial to help shift your diet away from carb-laden processed foods and more toward healthy, whole foods.